bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 Donaar broke the silence:
 "I am sorry for placing the words in your mouth, Adrex" he started.
-"That was poor foresightedness from me."
+"Those were a poor choise of words on my behalf."

 Adrex didn't have a lot of words in him right now.
-He had a lot of unanswered questions, eloquent, sophisticated, and deep phrased - but he could only utter one heartbroken word:
+He had a lot of unanswered questions, but he could only utter one heartbroken word:

 "Why?"